surfstudio/SurfGen/README.md

 We support properties nullability by two strategies

-Old strategy is based on `required` property of `schema` and we use it to determine if property nullable or not (if property is listed in `required` then it is nullable)
+Old strategy is based on `required` property of `schema` and we use it to determine if property nullable or not (if property is listed in `required` then it isn't nullable)

 But also we have a new strategy that is based on `nullable` field.
 And if  `nullable: false` then the property will not be nullable.
 Also property won't be nullable if field `nullable` wasn't specified.